SFC Winners

 📷 1911 Championship Final

-Clonguish Gallowglasses won the League-Championship title of 1911.
-No match report has been found but we can find evidence of Clonguish being referred to as League champions from Autumn 1911.
-See example at the link below.
+Clonguish Gallowglasses won the League-Championship (aka League) title of 1911.
+No match report has been found but we find evidence of Clonguish referred to as League champions in Autumn 1911 at link below.

 No record exists of any Senior Football Championship for 1908, 1909 or 1910.